 Green Electricity Options

+We have all heard about “going green”.
+Residents all over Texas are becoming more conscious of making efforts to live out a greener, cleaner lifestyle.
 The term “green” is used to describe the energy sources that produce little or no pollution.

 Green power can be generated in many ways, including solar panels, wind turbines, and geothermal resources.